ICAO Equipment Codes

 Box 18: Remarks

 The remarks section of ICAO flight plans holds the remaining space for elaborating on some equipment codes.
-These are the PBN/, NAV/, SUR/, CODE/ entries, and 14 other less common options.
+These are the PBN/, NAV/, SUR/, SEL/, CODE/, OPR/, PER/ entries, and 11 other less common options.

-In reverse order, CODE/ is how the 6-digit Mode-S HEX code you broadcast is linked to your tailnumber in your flight plan.
-SUR/ if the type of survillence.
+In reverse order, PER/ is your approach speed aircraft category.
+OPR/ is your operator name.
+CODE/ is how the 6-digit Mode-S HEX code you broadcast is linked to your tail number in your flight plan.
+SEL/ is your four digit SELCAL code if you are registered.
+SUR/ is the type of surveillance.
 1090 ADS-B Out transponders are all SUR/260B.
 NAV/ specifies the kind of area navigation equipment.
-NAV/SBAS (Space-Based Augmentation System), i.e., WAAS GPS, is the most common.
+NAV/SBAS (Satellite-Based Augmentation System), i.e., WAAS GPS, is the most common, but with an RNP 2 LOA (B036), it becomes NAV/RNP2 M2.

-Lastly, Performance-Based Navigation (PBN/) drills into the details of the performance of your area navigation (RNAV) units.
-Understand that RNAV is an umbrella term that includes GNSS (GPS), TACTAN, INS, and LORAN-C navigation systems.
-All can be used over an area without flying point-to-point over ground stations.
+Lastly, Performance Based Navigation (PBN/) drills into the details of the performance of your area navigation (RNAV) units.
+Understand that RNAV is an umbrella term that includes GNSS (GPS), TACTAN, INS, and LORAN-C navigation systems, and all can be used over an area without flying point-to-point over ground stations.
 WAAS GPS receivers have become the ubiquitous RNAV option due to their reliability, accuracy, and low cost.

 Also nested within RNAV is RNP (Required Navigational Performance).
-RNP = RNAV + pilot alerts when the system loses its position integrity.
+RNP = integrity monitoring + fault detection notifications for the pilot.
 It is a higher standard of RNAV utilized when navigation accuracy is critical.
 This can lead to some confusion about how IFR procedures are labeled.
 For example, the FAA publishes RNAV STARs or approaches.
 The FAA labels them RNAV to set a lower bar for operators who use different RNAV systems to participate.
 In other countries, procedures may be labeled RNP instead.

 Furthermore, within RNP, there are tiers of accuracy applied to different phases of flight and areas of operation, decreasing from 10nm of accuracy to 0.15nm.
 While a WAAS GPS is accurate enough for the lowest RNP values, you still need a corresponding LOA to utilize several RNP operations.
 That is because it is not all about your GPS equipment.
 At the most precise end, dual GPS units are required for redundancy, backed up by TCAS and a second crew member, and you get into specific training requirements for operators.